MicrosoftDocs/Devices-docs/surface-hub/surface-hub-roadmap.md

 # Explore new features roadmap for Surface Hub & Microsoft Teams Rooms on Windows

+> [!TIP]
+> This article applies to [New Surface Hub 3 devices](surface-hub-3-whats-new.md), Surface Hub 2S devices [upgraded with the Surface Hub 3 Pack compute cartridge](install-manage-surface-hub-3-pack.md) and Surface Hub 2S devices [software-migrated to the Teams Rooms on Windows platform](surface-hub-2s-migrate-to-mtr-w.md).

 Surface Hub, combined with Teams Rooms, offers a powerful collaboration solution for businesses.
 And with ongoing updates and new features being rolled out regularly, staying current can be a challenge.
 The Microsoft 365 Roadmap serves as a comprehensive guide to navigate these changes.
 Whether you’re an IT admin planning future deployment, a business leader strategizing for upcoming changes, or curious about new features, the roadmap provides the insights you need.

 ## Go directly to the roadmap